eduardonunesp/phaser-typescript-webpack-boilerplate/README.md

 And to distribute your game just run `npm build` it will create the `dist` directory with all necessary files, ready to push to any HTTP server.

+**Debug**

+To debug with [vscode](https://code.visualstudio.com/) install the [chrome debugger](https://github.com/Microsoft/vscode-chrome-debug) extension and then go to the console and run `npm start` and then click anywhere in the editor and press `F5` setup any breakpoints and that's it.

 ### License MIT